Skip to content

 Current behavior:

-• TUI-backed sessions (cao_rest, houmao_server_rest, and local_interactive) require gateway-owned tracked TUI state to report a stable ready posture before prompt dispatch unless force=true
+• TUI-backed sessions require gateway-owned tracked TUI state to report a stable ready posture before prompt dispatch unless force=true

-• TUI-backed sessions accept chat_session.mode = "new" as a reset-then-send workflow that submits /clear, waits for the tracked TUI surface to stabilize back to prompt-ready, and only then sends the caller prompt
+• TUI-backed sessions accept chat_session.mode = "new" as a reset-then-send workflow that submits the tool-appropriate context-reset signal, waits for the tracked TUI surface to stabilize back to prompt-ready, and only then sends the caller prompt

 • TUI-backed sessions reject explicit chat_session.mode = "auto" | "current" | "tool_last_or_new" | "exact" with HTTP 422